Mix the flour, salt, and sugar together with a whisk.

 Set it in place and gently crimp the outside edges with your fingers.
 Prick the bottom of the pie dough using a fork. then freeze the crust again for 30 minutes before baking.
 While the pie crust is cooling, start preheating the oven to 425F.

-Cover the pie dough with parchment paper and fill the crust with dried beans or rice before baking.
+Cover the pie dough with parchment paper and fill the crust with dried beans, rice, or pie weights.

-Bake the crust for 15 minutes then remove the parchment and weights.
-Place the crust back into the oven for 10-15 minutes or until the crust if golden brown.
+Bake the crust for 17 minutes in the middle or lower rack then remove the parchment and weights.
+Place the crust back into the oven for 10-15 minutes or until the crust is golden brown.
+Brush the hot pie crust with the egg whites to seal.

 Fill the pie crust with whatever mixture your pie recipe calls for and follow the recipe instructions!
 I made a delicious cranberry pie for thanksgiving using this pie crust recipe.